readium/swift-toolkit/streamer/README.md

 # r2-streamer-swift
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-R2Streamer is an numeric publications parsing library.
+R2-streamer-swift aims at simplifying the usage of numeric publication by parsing and serving them.
 It takes the publication as input, and generates an accessible [WebPubManifest](https://github.com/readium/webpub-manifest)/object as output.

 It also provides helper functions in order to use features like mediaOverlays more conveniently.